binsinbl-hue/HAI/README.md

 This framework grows through contribution.
 Add your interpretations, applications, code, research, tools - anything that advances human capability through AI.

+**How to Contribute:**
+- Fork this repository
+- Add your insights, applications, or tools
+- Submit a pull request
+- Join the discussion in Issues

 **Contribute.
 Build.
 Evolve.**

 ---